nmeri17/suphle-docs/src/docs/v1/database/index.md

 1. Chances of replacing our ORM in future are next to none

 Whichever direction is most suitable for your application, it is recommended that as much as is possible, access to each model/entity is restricted to its managing module and its services.

+## Models location

+Since Modules are expected to be opaque to their consumers, a module interface that returns a value typed to an internal model will warrant its consumers reach into the module for the model's type, which is unacceptable.
+Thus, models and indeed any type whose usage transcends one module, ought to be situated in a visible, global scope.

+Since domains are unique to each application, it's impossible for Suphle to provide any default models.
+However, it is recommended that whichever ones you create are stored in a directory beside `AllModules` and `ModuleInteractions` or any other location convenient for all modules to access.
+In the [Starter project](https://github.com/nmeri17/suphle-starter), an `AppModels` directory is created and namespaced for you.
+If another name will be more intuitive, rename this folder and update its namespace in your `composer.json`.

+This same location should house the model's migrations, for better proximity when pointing models to [their related migrations](#Configuring-table-structure).

 ## ORM adapters